s0lst1c3/s0lst1c3.github.io/workshops/advanced-wireless-attacks/v-smb-relays-and-llmnr-nbt-ns-poisoning.md

 You can find the Empire framework, as well as a copy of the instructions referenced above, within your home directory on the Kali VM.

-As your practice this attack, you may notice that it is ineffective against the domain controller.
+As you practice this attack, you may notice that it is ineffective against the domain controller.
 This is because domain controllers have a protection called SMB signing enabled by default that makes SMB Relay attacks impossible.

 ---